 4.2 William's internal policy in the United Provinces

-After the French had left the United Provinces there was a lot resentment against the ruling regents in the provinces were William was stadholder.
+After the French had left the United Provinces, there was a lot resentment against the ruling regents in the provinces were William was stadholder.
 In Holland and Zeeland this centered on them having left the country defenceless against France, while in Utrecht, Overijssel and Gelderland the population resented their lack of courage.
 It is typical for his persuasive skills that over time William succeeded in getting most of the Holland regents to adopt his point of view about politics.

 In the other three provinces this was less necessary because their regents were punished for their 'cowardice'.
 This 'punishment' was the Reglement Reformatoir that granted the right to appoint most of the public servants to William III and his descendants.
 This greatly enhanced the power of future stadtholders in these provinces.
-In the long term the effects were detrimental, because it to a government be based on clientilism.
+In the long term the effects were detrimental, because it led to a government based on clientilism.

 5 William's character

 The most obvious streak of William's character was his reservedness.
 Many thought him cold-hearted, but this was only true in public, alone with his friends he was said to be open and fun-loving.
 As a diplomat he was superb, uniting the whole of Europe against Louis.
 As a general he was nothing special, though his personal courage motivated his armies.
 His favorite pastimes were hunting, getting drunk with his friends and campaigning.

 6 William as a general

 |1693 July||Looses Battle of Neerwinden|

 |1695 Sep.||Captures Namur|